-- Orange Zest + Juice.
+- Orange Zest + Fresh Orange Juice.
 These two are the secret to that stellar orange flavor.
 The zest is combined with sugar to maximize its oomph.

 - Greek Yogurt.
 Greek yogurt helps make these muffins extra fluffy and moist while keeping them on the healthy side.

 - Butter.
-For richness.
+It’s better to use butter than oil in muffins for richness.
 A little goes a long way, and I promise it’s 100% worth it.